rahul-prasad04/CODSOFT/README.md

 - Prompts the user to choose rock, paper, or scissors.
 - Generates a random choice for the computer.
 - Displays the winner based on the game logic.
-- Optional feature to track scores across multiple rounds.
+- Feature to track scores across multiple rounds.